We raised a $50M Series B led by BenchmarkLearn more

 • Delete Node

-Remove a node and all its descendants from the navigation tree by `nodeId`.
-For page descendants in the removed set, the hocuspocus room, document S3 blob, and baseline (Redis + S3) are cleaned up. `redirect` is only valid when the target itself is a page; when set, appends `{source, destination, permanent: true}` to `docsConfig.redirects`.
+Remove a node and its subtree from the navigation tree by `nodeId`.
+For pages in the removed set, the hocuspocus room, document S3 blob, and baseline (Redis + S3) are cleaned up.
+To add a redirect for a removed page, use `update_config` with `add_redirect`.
 Returns `{ deletedNodeIds }`.

 • Move Node